 The part of the spreadsheet that you can see does give you an idea of the type of trash finds we were selling.
 From that single dumpster in our apartment building, we managed to sell $1383.27 worth of trash!
 We lived in that building from April 2015 to January 2016.

 One thing you can probably notice is that we weren’t commanding huge dollar amounts for a lot of this stuff (which is probably part of the reason that people felt these items could just be thrown away).
 What we lacked in price though, we made up for in volume.
-We were pulling trash out of that dumpster pretty regularly.
+We were pulling trash out of that dumpster pretty regularly and selling things quickly.
 It was a lot like saving money in a way.
 A little bit here, a little bit there, and before you know it, you have a huge chunk of money just sitting there.

 Where To Sell Your Trash Finds

-I found that I had a pretty even split of sales between Craigslist and OfferUp, with a slight edge to Craigslist If an item was smaller, I’d also list it up on eBay to try to generate additional sales.
+Back then, I had a pretty even split of sales between Craiglist and OfferUp, with a slight edge to Craigslist.
+If an item was smaller, I’d also list it up on eBay to try to generate additional sales.
 If an item never sold, I would eventually donate it to GoodWill.
+These days, I sell almost all of my trash finds on Facebook Marketplace simply because of how many users they have.

 Trash Finds Continue Even After We Moved Out